google/closure-templates/documentation/codelabs/helloworlds/helloworld_java.md

     sure that it appears after the namespace declaration:

     ```soy
-    {template .helloWorld}
+    {template helloWorld}
       Hello world!
     {/template}
     ```

     This template simply outputs the text `Hello world!`.
-It has the partial name `.helloWorld`, which, when combined with the namespace, forms the fully qualified template name `examples.simple.helloWorld`.
+It has the partial name `helloWorld`, which, when combined with the namespace, forms the fully qualified template name `examples.simple.helloWorld`.

 4. Now that we've written the template, we need to write the Java code to